johngeorgewright/frontfax/README.md

 ### URL Configuration

-The images, js and css URLs are can configured, but these files will always be accessed from you assets directory.
+The images, js, css URLs are can configured, but these files will always be accessed from you assets directory.

+The `static` directory is the last place the server looks before proxying the request.
+This is good for HTML files.
+You do not need to configure the URL for this as it will consider the root to be accessible from the static directory.

+To change the URLs open the `config/default.json` file and edit the `assets.image|css|js` urls.

 ### LESS